tsikerdekis/michael.tsikerdekis.com/_pages/giveaway.md

 <div class="ml-form-successContent">

 <h4>Thank you!</h4>
-<p>You have successfully joined our the giveaway list.
-Expect an email soon in the event that you have been chosen, otherwise you will receive no other emails.<br></p>
+<p>You have successfully joined the giveaway list.
+Expect an email soon in the event that you have been chosen.<br></p>

 </div>